chinamike65/hugo-tuolesi/content/book2/book2en.md

 After the heavy rain, because gold is relatively heavy, it slowly sank, forming a very thick foundation of gold, several kilometers thick.

-Manza formed a boundless ocean on the golden foundation.
+Mandala formed a boundless ocean on the golden foundation.
 The waves in the ocean moved and pushed the soil of the seabed to different places in the south, south and northwest, forming various mountains and terrains.
 In this way, the earth is formed.

 Outside the earth is the ocean.

 When the universe was first formed, it was like this.

-Then, when offering the mandra, recite and visualize:
+Then, when offering the Mandala, recite and visualize:

 Om Ban Za Pot Mi A Hum